MedRepBench: A Comprehensive Benchmark for Medical Report Interpretation: Abstract

 \section{Abstract}

-Medical report interpretation plays a crucial role in healthcare, enabling both patient-facing explanations and effective information flow across clinical systems.
-While recent vision-language models (VLMs) and large language models (LLMs) have demonstrated general document understanding capabilities, there remains a lack of standardized benchmarks to assess structured interpretation quality in medical reports.
-We introduce \textbf{MedRepBench}, a comprehensive benchmark built from 1,900 de-identified real-world Chinese medical reports spanning diverse departments, patient demographics, and acquisition formats.
-The benchmark is designed primarily to evaluate end-to-end VLMs for structured medical report understanding.
-To enable controlled comparisons, we also include a text-only evaluation setting using high-quality OCR outputs combined with LLMs, allowing us to estimate the upper-bound performance when character recognition errors are minimized.
-Our evaluation framework supports two complementary protocols: (1) an \textit{objective evaluation} measuring field-level recall of structured clinical items, and (2) an \textit{automated subjective evaluation} using a powerful LLM as a scoring agent to assess factuality, interpretability, and reasoning quality.
-Based on the objective metric, we further design a reward function and apply Group Relative Policy Optimization (GRPO) to improve a mid-scale VLM, achieving up to 6\% recall gain.
-We also observe that the OCR+LLM pipeline, despite strong performance, suffers from layout-blindness and latency issues, motivating further progress toward robust, fully vision-based report understanding.
-We will release the dataset and evaluation toolkit upon acceptance.
+Medical report understanding from real-world document images is essential for generating patient-facing explanations and enabling structured information exchange in clinical systems.
+Existing VLMs and LLMs have shown strong performance on document understanding, but structured understanding of medical reports remains insufficiently benchmarked.
+Therefore, we introduce MedRepBench, a benchmark with 1,925 de-identified Chinese medical report images spanning diverse departments, patient demographics, and acquisition formats.
+In MedRepBench, we mainly focus on report-grounded interpretation rather than evaluating diagnostic reasoning, treatment recommendation, or the integration of patient history.
+The \textit{interpretation} is defined as structured extraction of report fields (e.g., \textit{item}, \textit{value}, \textit{unit}, \textit{reference range}, \textit{abnormal flag}) plus a patient-facing explanation grounded strictly in the report content.
+The benchmark primarily evaluates end-to-end VLMs, and also includes a controlled text-only setting (high-quality OCR + LLM) to approximate an upper bound when character recognition errors are minimized.
+Our evaluation framework provides two complementary protocols: (1) an objective protocol measuring field-level recall of structured items, and (2) an automated subjective protocol that uses an LLM-based judge to score factuality, interpretability, and reasoning quality under a fixed prompt.
+Using the objective metric as a reward signal, we also provide a lightweight GRPO-based alignment baseline for a mid-sized VLM, which improves field-level recall by up to 6\%.
+Finally, we analyze practical limitations of OCR+LLM pipelines, including layout-related errors and additional system latency, showing the need for robust end-to-end vision-based medical report understanding.
+The dataset and evaluation resources are publicly available on \href{https://huggingface.co/datasets/MedRepBench/MedRepBench}{HuggingFace}.